 MRDL (Maximum Residual Disinfectant Level): The highest level of a disinfectant allowed in drinking water.
-There is convincing evidence that addition of a disinfectant is necessary for control of microbial contaminants pCi/L (picocuries per liter): A measure of radioactivity ppb (parts per billion): One part substance per billion parts water (or micrograms per liter).
+There is convincing evidence that addition of a disinfectant is necessary for control of microbial contaminants.

 MRDLG (Maximum Residual Disinfectant Level Goal): The level of a drinking water disinfectant below which there is no known or expected risk to health.
-MRDLGs do not reflect the benefits of the use of disinfectants to control microbial contaminants ppm (parts per million): One part substance per million parts water (or milligrams per liter).
+MRDLGs do not reflect the benefits of the use of disinfectants to control microbial contaminants.